-For most sports collectors, G-Cards represent only banners.
-The official designation in the American Card Catalog includes other things such as types of posters, albums, movie stills, catalogs, and sheet music that included songs used by companies in the promotion of their business or their products.
+For most sports collectors, G-Cards represent only banners and labels.
+The official designation in the American Card Catalog includes other things such as types of posters, albums, movie stills, catalogs, labels, and sheet music that included songs used by companies in the promotion of their business or their products.

-Sticking with the banners since that is what’s relevant to this page, only a few existed.
-These banners advertised some of the more popular 19th Century tobacco cards produced by Allen & Ginter and Goodwin.
+Sticking with the banners and labels since that is what’s relevant to this page, only a few existed.
+Banners advertised some of the more popular 19th Century tobacco cards produced by Allen & Ginter and Goodwin.
 Labels, meanwhile, included cigar box labels, cigar bands, and tin tobacco tags.